SouridyaDey/credit-risk-modelling-for-loan-default/README.md

 - HTML form with input fields (text and dropdowns)
 - Flask backend to process and predict
 - Prediction displayed on the same page

+## Containerization (Docker)

+The application has been dockerized completely and the Docker image has been pushed to DockerHub.
+Now anyone can take a pull of the image and run it on their system.